koushikchodraju/Happy-v2/README.md

 ### 💬 WhatsApp Messaging Details

-ADA can send WhatsApp messages using your installed Windows WhatsApp desktop app — no browser scraping, no web API:
+HAPPY can send WhatsApp messages using your installed Windows WhatsApp desktop app — no browser scraping, no web API:

 - **Voice-driven**: Just say "Send a WhatsApp message to [Name] saying [Message]"
-- **Confirmation step**: ADA asks you to confirm before sending
+- **Confirmation step**: HAPPY asks you to confirm before sending
 - **Clipboard-based input**: Avoids keyboard layout issues by pasting text directly
 - **Auto-launch**: Starts WhatsApp automatically if it's not already open